 - Develop a strong understanding of what we are looking for as detailed in Section 3 below 'Parameters of this funding round'. - 2.
-In structuring your Proposal carefully consider how it will be evaluated.
+In structuring your Proposal consider carefully how it will be evaluated.
 Section 5 describes our assessment and decision making approach. - 3.
-Familiarise yourself with the details of the online Response Form that must be used to write up your Proposal, including the Project Financial Assessment Template.
-Applicants must populate both of these with the required information.
-The online Response Form can be found in the 'How to Apply' section of the EECA website see link below at Section 2.5.
-A Word version of the Response Form is also available for Applicants to draft their Proposals; however, this version is not to be submitted to EECA.
+Familiarise yourself with the details of the web-based Response Form that must be used to write up your Proposal, including the Project Financial Assessment Template that Applicants must populate with the required information.
+The Response Form can be found in the 'How to Apply' section of the EECA website the link for this is below at Section 2.5.

-Please comply with the file size and file type guidelines specified in the online Response Form.
+Please comply with the file size and file type guidelines specified in the web-based Response Form.

-Please be aware that copying and pasting data from PDF formats into the Response Form fields could invalidate some characters, which will prevent the Response Form from submitting to EECA.
+Please be aware that copying and pasting data from PDF formats into the form fields could cause invalid characters to occur, which will prevent the form from submitting to EECA.